zwets/kfc/README.md

 * Install

-  There is no need to install `khc` in a specific place, but you may want to add it to the path:
+  There is no need to install `kfc` in a specific place, but you may want to add it to the path:

       # For convenience in the examples below, put kfc on the path